Summit-Sailors/dioxus-browser-extension-builder/dx-ext/README.md

 ## Development Flow

-1. Create a new extension project or navigate to an existing one
-2. Run `dx-ext init` to create the default configuration, or customize with options
+1. Run `dx-ext init` to create the default configuration, or customize with options (use `-i` flag)
-3. Adjust your extension settings in `dx-ext.toml` if needed
+2. Adjust your extension settings in `dx-ext.toml` if needed
-4. Run `dx-ext watch` to start the development server
+3. Run `dx-ext watch` to start the development server
-5. Make changes to your Rust code or extension files
+4. Make changes to your Rust code or extension files
-6. The tool will automatically rebuild and copy files as needed
+5. The tool will automatically rebuild and copy files as needed
-7. Load your extension from the `dist` directory in your browser
+6. Load your extension from the `dist` directory in your browser
-8. When ready for production, run `dx-ext build` to create a final build
+7. When ready for production, run `dx-ext build -m prod` or `dx-ext build -m release` to create a release build

 ## File Watching